sercrod/sercrod/docs/guide/5-lifecycle-save-and-load.en.md

 Once you can load, the flow between data and page becomes complete.
-From here, Nablla begins to move with your data.
+From here, Sercrod begins to move with your data.

 ## Summary
-The *save and *load directives form the local cycle of Nablla’s lifecycle.
+The *save and *load directives form the local cycle of Sercrod’s lifecycle.
 You save a moment, then bring it back ? data and view stay in harmony.
 Next, *fetch and *post will extend this flow beyond your browser.